SFDigitalServices/sfgov/README.md

 5. Export config `lando drush -y cex`
 6. Check in modified composer and config files `git add composer.* config/*`
 7. Commit and push changes `git commit -m 'installed paragraphs' && git push`
-8. Wait for CircleCI to build and deploy to a multidev. zCircleCI will add comment to the checkin on GitHub with link to the created MultiDev.
+8. Wait for CircleCI to build and deploy to a multidev.
+CircleCI will add comment to the checkin on GitHub with link to the created MultiDev.
 9. Create Pull Request and merge to master
 10. Switch away from branch and delete branch `git checkout master && git push origin --delete new_branch && git branch -d new_branch`